 5. Why did the Nawabs of Awadh and Bengal try to do away with the jagirdari system?

 Answer: The Nawabs of Awadh and Bengal tried to do away with the jagirdari system to decrease Mughal influence in the regions by reducing the number of officeholders (jagirdars) appointed by the Mughals.
 They also reduced the size of jagirs, and appointed their own loyal servants to vacant positions.
-The accounts of jagirdars were checked to prevent cheating and the revenues of all districts were reassessed by officials appointed by the Nawab’s court.
+The accounts of jagirdars were checked to prevent cheating, and the revenues of all districts were reassessed by officials appointed by Nawab’s court.
 In an effort to reduce the Mughal influence in Bengal, Murshid Quli Khan transferred all Mughal jagirdars to Orissa and ordered a major reassessment of the revenues of Bengal.
 Revenue was collected in cash with great strictness from all zamindars.
 As a result, many zamindars had to borrow money from bankers and moneylenders.

 6. How were the Sikhs organised in the eighteenth century?

 Answer: The organisation of the Sikhs into a political community during the seventeenth century helped in regional state-building in Punjab.
 Several battles were fought by Guru Gobind Singh against the Rajput and Mughal rulers, both before and after the institution of the Khalsa in 1699.
-Under a number of able leaders in the eighteenth century, the Sikhs organized themselves into a number of bands called jathas, and later on misls.
+Under a number of able leaders in the eighteenth century, the Sikhs organised themselves into a number of bands called jathas, and later on, misls.
 Their combined forces were known as the grand army (dal khalsa).
-Guru Gobind Singh had inspired the Khalsa with the belief that their destiny was to rule (raj karega khalsa).
-Their well-knit organization enabled them to put up a successful resistance to the Mughal governors first and then to Ahmad Shah Abdali who had seized the rich province of the Punjab and the Sarkar of Sirhind from the Mughals.
+Guru Gobind Singh inspired the Khalsa with the belief that their destiny was to rule (raj karega khalsa).
+Their well-knit organisation enabled them to put up a successful resistance to the Mughal governors first and then to Ahmad Shah Abdali, who had seized the rich province of the Punjab and the Sarkar of Sirhind from the Mughals.
 The Sikh territories in the late eighteenth century extended from the Indus to the Jamuna, but they were divided under different rulers.
 One of them, Maharaja Ranjit Singh, reunited these groups and established his capital at Lahore in 1799.

 7. Why did the Marathas want to expand beyond the Deccan?